QRA: Supporting the decision making process

 DNV GL offers a full range of services relating to QRAs that covers both consultancy/advisory and digital/software services in all phases of the asset's lifecycle.

 - Reviewing QRAs done by third parties

 - Writing QRA methodology documents (for organizations and regulators)

 Our digital and software solutions include:

 - Safeti QRA software - we develop and sell the world-leading and industry standard software application for QRA

 - Phast process hazard analysis software - we develop and sell the world's most comprehensive hazard analysis system for all stages of design and operation in the process industries

-- MyQRA - we pioneer QRA delivery with our powerful digital QRA application leveraging QRA results in a 3-D format with filtering, drill-down and sensitivities functionalities to provide insights not possible in a static report
+- MyQRA - we pioneer QRA delivery with our powerful digital QRA data platform leveraging QRA results in a 3-D format with filtering, drill-down and sensitivities functionalities to provide insights not possible in a static report

 - We help to digitalize QRA processes, e.g. by integrating QRA analytics/software into enterprise systems